 - His life lived with people, healing, teaching, listening, leading, breaking open Scripture in fresh ways: this is the model of Devotion.

 Incorporated into Him by Baptism, we slowly learn to pray like Him along these three dimensions.
 The threefold Regula constitutes the repeatable part of Baptism.

-Each dimension of the threefold Regula evokes and thereby cultivates a particular psychological/behavioral disposition—Divine Office evokes oblation; Mass, contemplation; Devotion, obedience—that integrated into a threefold whole of prayer manifest the fundamental corporate response to God as well as the more developed answer to the question, “Brethren, what shall we do?”
+Each dimension of the threefold Regula evokes and thereby cultivates a particular psychological/behavioral disposition—Divine Office evokes oblation; Mass evokes contemplation; Devotion evokes obedience—which integrated into a threefold whole of prayer manifest the fundamental corporate response to God as well as the more developed answer to the question, “Brethren, what shall we do?”
 (Acts 2.37b).
-Regula presumes baptismal status, the desire for repentance, the actuality of the Holy Spirit in our lives, and builds upon the praxis of Acts 2.42.
+Regula presumes baptismal status, the desire for repentance, the actuality of the Holy Spirit in our lives, and builds upon the primordial temple of corporate prayer of Acts 2.42.

 (5) Honest assessment of the pastoral situation today tends to conclude that the reason few people do the Cranmerian form likely stems from massive change in social patterns over the last five hundred years.
 The authorized Anglican Divine Office used virtually unchanged today was crafted for a late-medieval society still well within Christendom.
 Further, the vernacular Bible was new and there was real pastoral necessity to have people hear it in English; neither of which pertains today.
 Hence, the Anglican Divine Office has rightfully endured as a Benedictine inheritance, yet now some kind of modification appears necessary.